HerveH44/gatsby-starter-personal-blog/content/parts/info.md

 title: info
 ---

-I am a front-end web developer.
-I used to be a web designer also, but now I concentrate on the code.
+Happy French expatriate in Italy, I am a versatile and curious developer, eager to learn about new technologies, the world and myself.